Back to Learning Center

 Specialty tag(s): Prenuptial and Postnuptial Agreements

-The modern premarital agreement can often be the secret to a stronger, happier marriage.
-Prenuptial agreements provide couples with the opportunity to work together and talk about hard issues, like their finances, independent estates, and what they want to form together before they get married.
-Having a modern prenup encourages couples to sit down and have constructive conversations about what their future looks like together financially before they actually enter into marriage, which can save a lot of heartache and difficult conversations in the long run.
-Even if a marriage is not successful, a clear framework has been laid out to guide dissolution in a concrete and cost-efficient manner.
+A premarital agreement could be the secret to a stronger, happier marriage.
+Creating prenuptial agreements in Texas can provide couples with the opportunity to work together and talk about hard issues, including finances, independent estates, and what they want to form together, before they get married.
+Having a prenup agreement in Texas encourages couples to sit down and have constructive conversations about what their future looks like financially before they enter into marriage, which can save a lot of heartache and difficult conversations in the long run.
+If a marriage ends in divorce, a clear framework has been laid out to guide dissolution in a concrete and cost-efficient manner.

 • The spouses’ rights and obligations regarding any property they acquire

-However, in addition to property and financial terms, a Texas prenup can also touch on the following terms:
+However, that is not all a prenuptial agreement in Texas can cover.
+In addition to property and financial terms, a Texas prenup can also include the couple’s wishes related to:

 • Changing family names upon marriage